 To access more features, there are several paid plans available.
 These include Deezer Premium, Deezer HiFi, Deezer Student, Deezer Family and Annual Plan.
 Similar to other music streaming services, these subscriptions offer ad-free and offline listening, unlimited skips and for the Deezer Family plan, the ability to create up to six profiles.

 After being purchased from its original Norwegian owners by Jay-Z, Tidal became the first streaming service owned by recording artists.
 A major perk of this platform is the exclusive content it unlocks from its artist-owners, including big names like Rihanna, Madonna and more.
-There’s also been a number of major releases that came out on Tidal before any other streaming or download service, such as Beyonce’s album Lemonade and Kanye West’s The Life of Pablo.
-The other key feature is the high-quality audio available to premium subscribers, which far surpasses that of its competitors.
+There have also been several major releases that came out on Tidal before any other streaming or download services, such as Beyonce’s album Lemonade and Kanye West’s The Life of Pablo.

-Do you think you have good taste in music like most survey respondents (53%)?
-Tend to hijack the sound system in the car or at parties, similar to a big handful of Aussies (24%)?
-Or are you more worried about getting judged on your playlist (13%)?
+Do you think you have good taste in music like nearly half of our survey respondents (49%)?
+Tend to hijack the sound system in the car or at parties, similar to a big handful of Aussies (20%)?
+Or are you more worried about getting judged on your playlist (12%)?
 Either way, music streaming services play a major part in our lives and here’s what we found out about Aussies’ listening habits.

-Our research shows two-fifths (40%) of people enjoy a free version of a music streaming service before upgrading to the paid version, and a similar number of people believe it’s worth the money (39%).
-Although it isn’t easy for everyone, with one in four (25%) trying multiple services.
-A small number of users even said they want to unsubscribe from a particular platform but never got around to it (5%), while a similar number of paying users admit they’re considering downgrading to a free version (7%).
+Our research found nearly two in five users (37%) started with a free version of a music streaming service before upgrading to the paid version, and a similar number of people believe it’s worth the money (39%).
+Although it isn’t easy for everyone, with a fifth (22%) of respondents having tried multiple services.
+A small number of users even said they want to unsubscribe from a particular platform but never got around to it (6%), while a similar number of paying users admit they’re considering downgrading to a free version (11%).

 Many of the things that make a music streaming service great are subjective to user interests.
 As most paid services will offer a free trial period, it’s a good idea to take full advantage of this and even sample a few services before investing money in something that you’re not sure you want yet.
 A few questions to consider include:

 It can be expensive to buy a digital version or CD copy of every single album from every single artist you want to listen to.
-While CDs are now much cheaper than they once were, building up a large music collection this way can add up to a small fortune overtime.
-It also goes without saying that illegally downloading music isn’t the solution either, after all, artists don’t make music not to make money.
+While CDs are now much cheaper than they once were, building up a large music collection this way can add up to a small fortune over time.
+Plus, it goes without saying that illegally downloading music isn’t the solution either.

 This report was written by Canstar Blue’s home & lifestyle journalist, Tahnee-Jae Lopez-Vito.
 She’s an expert on household appliances, grooming products and all things grocery and shopping.
 In addition to translating our expert research into consumer-friendly ratings reports, Tahnee spends her time helping consumers make better-informed purchase decisions on all manner of consumer goods and services, while highlighting the best deals and anything you need to be aware of.